nmallinar/nmallinar.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+*I am currently on the job market for full-time positions!*

 I'm pursuing my PhD at UC San Diego, advised by <a href="http://misha.belkin-wang.org/">Misha Belkin</a>.
 I am also a PhD Research Fellow at [The Eric and Wendy Schmidt Center](https://www.ericandwendyschmidtcenter.org/) of The Broad Institute where I was adivsed by <a href="https://www.gv.com/team/anthony-philippakis">Anthony Philippakis</a> (now a General Partner at GV).